 Walkable neighborhoods are more financially productive for businesses and municipalities, and they save individuals money on transportation costs, yet most Americans still live in car-dominated areas where they choose to drive most of the time.

 But what about communities where walking is truly the only option because it’s required by God?
-For Orthodox Jews who observe the 39 rules of the Sabbath, every Friday at sundown begins a 25-hour period where driving, biking, taking public transit and a whole host of other day-to-day activities are off limits.
+For Orthodox Jews who adhere to the 39 forbidden labors of the Sabbath, every Friday at sundown begins a 25-hour period where driving, biking, taking public transit and a whole host of other day-to-day activities are off limits.

 I spoke with Avital Chizhik-Goldschmidt, an Orthodox Jewish journalist who lives in New York City with her husband and one-year-old son, to hear her perspective on how Orthodox Judaism impacts the neighborhoods where observant Jews live, as well as the challenges that come along with this way of life in urban spaces.